-Releasing the tampering switch will wake up the device and keep it awake.
+Opening the enclosure will wake up the device.

 It is possible to set the node ID to 255 to send wakeup notifications as broadcast.
 In this mode device takes more time to go to sleep and drains battery faster, but can notify all it's direct neighbors about a wakeup.